akapparova/MKS22XFinalProject/README.md

 ## Features/Instructions
+Instructions:
 * Import Fisica library into Processing <http://www.ricardmarxer.com/fisica/>
 * Run Fisica_Template/Fisica_Template.pde in the Processing IDE
 * Press 'G' key to add goo to your structure

+Features:
+* Ability to build structures from goo
+* other stuff

 ## Bugs